 This Official Plan (Volume 1 and Volume 2) represents the policy of the Council of the City of Vaughan with respect to land use and related matters.
 It is intended that the Plan be read in its entirety as policies throughout it may apply to any given parcel of land.
 Volume 1 contains policies that apply City-wide.
-Secondary Plans and Site/Area-Specific policies are contained in Volume 2.
+Secondary Plans and Site/Area- Specific policies are contained in Volume 2.

-The Plan includes both numbered policies and explanatory text.
-The explanatory text is provided to bring clarity and intent to the policies.
+The Plan includes both numbered policies (i.e. the operable portions of the Plan) and explanatory text.
+The explanatory text is provided to bring clarity and intent to the operable numbered policies.
 Terms that are italicized in the text are defined terms found in the Definitions section in Chapter 10 of the Plan.
 If a term is not defined, the standard meaning is implied.
-Terms that are bold are specific designations found on Schedules to this Plan and defined through the policies of this Plan.
+Terms that are bold are specific designations mapping elements found on Schedules to this Plan and defined through the policies of this Plan.